DIAGNijmegen/rse-gcapi/docs/usage/algorithm/start_algorithm_jobs.md

     ```

 ## Inspect jobs
-After a job has ended with the status `'Succeeded'`, you can [download the predictions](../algorithm/download_algorithm_predictions.md).
+After a job has ended with the status `'Succeeded'`, you can [download the outputs](../algorithm/download_algorithm_outputs.md).

-Here is how to query their state:
+Here is how to query their status:

 ```python
 jobs = [client.algorithm_jobs.detail(job.pk) for job in jobs]